-All you need to know: June solstice 2017 | EarthSky.org
+All you need to know: June solstice 2019 | EarthSky.org

 A solstice happens at the same instant for all of us, everywhere on Earth.
 To find the time of the solstice in your location, you have to translate to your time zone.

 Want to know the time in your location?
-Check out EarthSky’s article How do I translate Universal Time into my time?
-And just remember: you’re translating from 4:24 UTC, June 21.
+Check out EarthSky’s article How to translate UTC to your time.
+And just remember: you’re translating from 15:54 UTC, June 21.

 Where should I look to see signs of the solstice in nature?
 Everywhere.
 For all of Earth’s creatures, nothing is so fundamental as the length of the day.
 After all, the sun is the ultimate source of almost all light and warmth on Earth’s surface.